 6. No control over the customer experience

 The customer relationship is hampered also when selling via marketplaces, which is a major blow to small businesses.
 Many small enterprises rely on word of mouth to grow, whether in-person or on social media.
-The retailer-customer relationship is critical as it encourages the customer to want to buy from that particular SMB, rather than a marketplace.
+The retailer-customer relationship is critical as it encourages the customer to want to buy from that SMB, rather than a marketplace.
 Once this relationship is established it can be nurtured, and the retailers will naturally find opportunities to cross-sell and upsell.
-These opportunities are unlikely to occur without the direct relationship.
+These opportunities are unlikely to occur without a direct relationship.

 7. Platform fees are better off in the SMB’s pockets